fatiyildiz/AWS---Cloud-Infrastructure/README.md

   - ALB configuration;

-    - Application Load Balancer should be placed within a security group which allows HTTP (80) and HTTPS (443) connections from anywhere.
+    - Application Load Balancer should be placed within a security group that allows HTTP (80) and HTTPS (443) connections from anywhere.

     - Certification should be created for secure connection (HTTPS)
-      - To create certificate, AWS Certificate Manager can be utilized.
+      - To create a certificate, AWS Certificate Manager can be utilized.

     - ALB redirects to traffic from HTTP to HTTPS